Dynamic Ho Chi Minh City.

 The Temple Of Literature.

 Visit the Temple of Literature, built in 1076 as the ﬁrst university for the sons of mandarins.
 Meet a scholar who will share their insights into this famous institution.
 Learn about Hanoian culture and Vietnamese architecture before exploring the temple grounds.
 In the evening, join your travel companions and toast your travels during your Celebration Dinner.
-(BB/DW)
+(B/DW)